xeneloid/0linux/README.md

   - "Packages-subscriptions" allow to install large scale of packages (KDE, GIMP and all its plugins, a LAMP server, etc.)
   - System updates and package installation via the "0g" online tool.
-It reolves dependencies.
+It resolves dependencies.
-  - Init is BSD-style, just as Slackware is among others: /etc/rc.d/rc.*
+  - Init is BSD-style, just as Slackware is, among others: /etc/rc.d/rc.*
   - All the 0Linux distro specific tools begin by "0" so you can find them easier by double-tabbing on the command line.
   - Kernel is built with a maximal set of options, features and modules.
 It is optimized for multimedia applications and low-latency computing.
-  - 0Linux 64 si a native "multilib" system : 32 and 64-bit apps can run and
+  - 0Linux 64 is a native "multilib" system : 32-bit and 64-bit apps can run and
-    compile on the same system without hassle.
+    build on the same system without hassle.
   - "Semi-rolling release" distribution.
-Upgrading is just a version string to to change in /etc/os-release and a call to 0g.
+Upgrading is just a version string to change in /etc/os-release then a call to 0g.
   - Build scripts system available to rebuild all recipes or build them your own way.